wesleyarchbell/ai-agent-art-forge/README.md

 ## Acknowledgments

-- OpenAI for art generation capabilities
+- OpenAI for DALL-E and LLM capabilities
-- Twitter API for social integration
+- Coinbase for CDP Agent Kit
-- Ethereum/Base network for NFT functionality
+- Base network for NFT infrastructure
-- IPFS/Pinata for decentralized storage
+- Sharp for image optimization